AI-Supported Science Research Workflow (Biology Example)

 Use Semantic Scholar to begin from the scholarly literature itself.

-- Identify important papers, authors, and terminology
+- Identify important papers, authors, and terminology.

-- See how a topic is described in the research literature
+- See how a topic is described in the research literature.

-- Build vocabulary for database searching
+- Build vocabulary for database searching.

 Option B: Research-question-based discovery